oracle/oracle-database-operator/docs/sidb/README.md

   https://10.0.25.54:8443/ords/sql-developer
 ```

-Sign in to Database Actions using
+To access Database Actions, sign in by using the following code as a database user whose schema has been REST-enabled:

 * First Page: \
 PDB Name: `.spec.restEnableSchema[].pdb` \
 Username: `.spec.restEnableSchema[].urlMapping`